 Child Support: These two simple words create so much stress, fear and anger.
 Family law will always look at support when there are children in a divorce.
 For the recipient, when they try to find out how much they will get in child support.
 They may also stress about bringing up child support or wonder how they will collect it.
 For the parent who pays, the concern is almost always “how much will I have to pay”?
+In cases where parentage is a unknown, paternity testing finalizes this issue.

 Child Support Federal Government Links